smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 Compare 2 Programming Languages.
 - Benefits.
   - Python:
-    - mostly used for backend development.
+    - mostly used for back end development.
     - easy to learn and the simple syntax makes faster to write which increases productivity.
     - well known for its ready to use modules and libraries.
     - multiple varieties of numeric data types.